 “He’s not a natural born killer.”

-After the loss, LeBron addressed the “haters” with a comment that also rubbed a few critics the wrong way.
+After the loss, LeBron addressed the “haters” with a comment that also rubbed a lot of other people the wrong way.

 “All the people that was rooting on me to fail, at the end of the day they have to wake up tomorrow and have the same life that they had before they woke up today,” James said.
 “They have the same personal problems they had today.
 I’m going to continue to live the way I want to live and continue to do the things that I want to do with me and my family and be happy with that.
 They can get a few days or a few months or whatever the case may be on being happy about not only myself, but the Miami Heat not accomplishing their goal, but they have to get back to the real world at some point.”